Unplanned: Philippines

-Home video

 Unplanned was released on DVD and Blu-ray in August 2019.
-According to Solomon, the home release presold 235,000 copies.

 Reception

 Box office

 Unplanned grossed $19 million in the United States and Canada, and $2.3 million in other territories, for a worldwide $21.3 million, against a production budget of $6 million.

 In the United States, Unplanned was released alongside The Beach Bum and Dumbo, and based upon tracking was projected to gross $3–5 million from 1,060 theaters its opening weekend.
 The film made $3 million on its first day, including $700,000 from Thursday night previews.
-It went on to debut to $6.4 million, exceeding box office projections and finishing 4th at the box office, marking the second-best opening for a Pure Flix film behind God's Not Dead 2 ($7.6 million in 2016); the film played best in conservative-leaning states in the Midwest and South.
+The film played best in conservative-leaning states in the Midwest and South.
 Audiences polled by CinemaScore gave the film a rare average grade of "A+".
 Deadline Hollywood said the opening was "remarkable considering that the film was rated R [and was] boxed out from running TV spots on most major cable networks and Christian radio."
 It was reported that churches across the country had bought out entire screenings for the picture.
 In its second weekend the film was added to 456 additional theaters (for a total of 1,516) and made $3.2 million.